autmn-lab/posto_tool/docs/recreating_results.md

 6. Click **Next**, then **Import**

-7. Start the imported virtual machine
+7. Start the imported virtual machine.

+8. Use password: **posto123** to log in

 No additional configuration or installation is required.